cancerberoSgx/short-jsdoc/Changelist.md

 ##0.2.2
  * @function support as @module child and html app also
  * fix 'of class' value in method and property views
+ * markdown in Line comments